rtyJay14/GuessTheNumber/README.md

 GuessTheNumber
 ==============

 Guess the Number JavaME Game.
+Part of the UP-ITDC JavaME 1week course requirement.